microsoft/atlas-design/site/src/atomics/spacing.md

 ## Usage

-_Adding uniform spacing_

-Use `margin` or `padding` with a size value to add spacing around an element.
+Use `margin` or `padding` with a size value to add uniform spacing around an element.

 ```html
 <div class="margin-xxs border">XXS</div>